Master of Applied Data Science

 The University of Michigan School of Information’s online Master of Applied Data Science (MADS) degree is designed for aspiring data scientists to learn and apply skills through hands-on projects.
 You’ll learn how to use data to improve outcomes and achieve ambitious goals.

 The MADS curriculum prepares you to be a leader in the field through mastery of core data science concepts like machine learning and natural language processing.
 By diving deep on key topics such as privacy, data ethics, and persuasive communication, you’ll be prepared to succeed within today’s organizations.
-You’ll also work with real data sets from top companies as you build a work portfolio that showcase your skills.
+You’ll also work with real data sets from top companies as you build a work portfolio that showcases your skills.
 Learn the systems and techniques that help organizations overcome data overload and make smart decisions.

 LEARN FROM A TOP 10 INFORMATION STUDIES PROGRAM